The Photography Agent is a collaborative semester project focused on building a photo

 Object removal tool: remove people or vehicles from selected images

-In this project, a partner and I investigated the impact of image preprocessing techniques on diabetic retinopathy (DR) severity classification using deep learning models.
-To discover
+In this project, a partner and I investigated the impact of image preprocessing techniques on diabetic retinopathy (DR) severity classification using deep learning models, with the

 Fine-tuned and evaluated ResNet-50, EfficientNet, and a hybrid DenseNet–Swin Transformer (DenseSwin) on a dataset created from the